89luca89/distrobox/README.md

 Exported binaries will be exported in the "--export-path" of choice as a wrapper script that acts naturally both on the host and in the container.
+Note that "--export-path" is NOT OPTIONAL, you have to explicitly set it.

 You can specify additional flags to add to the command, for example if you want to export an electron app, you could add the "--foreground" flag to the command: